SharathcAcharya/QRloop/NETLIFY_DEPLOYMENT.md

 - Data will be stored locally
 - Analytics will be tracked offline
 - All features remain functional

+### Missing JS Chunk / Dynamic Import Error (404)

+If you see errors like:
+- `Failed to fetch dynamically imported module: https://qrloop.netlify.app/assets/QRGenerator-xxxx.js`
+- `Uncaught TypeError: Failed to fetch dynamically imported module`
+- 404 errors for JS chunks in the browser console

+Follow these steps to resolve:

+1. **Clear Netlify Build Cache**
+   - Go to Netlify Site Settings > Build & Deploy > Post processing > Clear cache and deploy site.
+   - This forces Netlify to rebuild all chunks and fixes missing assets.

+2. **Redeploy**
+   - Trigger a fresh deploy after clearing the cache.
+   - Or push a new commit to your repo to trigger a build.

+3. **Check Dynamic Imports**
+   - If you use `React.lazy` or dynamic `import()` for components, make sure the file exists and is correctly referenced in your routes.
+   - Ensure the file name and path match your import statement.

+4. **Verify Build Output Locally**
+   - Run `npm run build` locally.
+   - Check the `dist/assets` folder for the missing chunk.
+If it’s missing, there may be a build config issue.

+5. **Check Environment Variables**
+   - Make sure all required Firebase environment variables are set in Netlify.
+Missing variables can cause build failures and missing chunks.

+6. **Check for Vite/React Build Issues**
+   - If you use Vite, ensure your `vite.config.js` is correct and does not exclude important files from the build.
+   - Make sure your routes and lazy imports do not reference files that are excluded from the build.

+7. **Review Netlify Deploy Logs**
+   - Look for any errors or warnings about chunk generation or missing files.

+---

+If you follow these steps, the missing chunk and dynamic import errors should be resolved.
+Your app will load all pages and components correctly after a successful redeploy.

 ### Security Note